MDPL’s Advocacy Committee has reviewed the following projects on the upcoming Historic Preservation Board agenda and offers our positions below.

 An application has been filed requesting a Certificate of Appropriateness for the construction of a 1-story rooftop addition and design modifications to the building.

-MDPL Position: We support the project in line with City Staff recommendations, including the retention of the central balustrade form.
+MDPL Position [From November 14, 2023]: We support the project in line with City Staff recommendations, including retaining the central balustrade form.
 The rooftop addition is an example of how our historic buildings can be adapted and augmented for maximum resiliency.